SiebeA/CorpusNormalization/README.md

 This is a text-normalization program, a.k.a IRISA, which core was originally made by glecorve in the programming language Perl [see-github-repo]( https://github.com/glecorve/irisa-text-normalizer/tree/00ab6459630874a1b2369a6fb8423e1728154c0d) later added to by pe-honnet to account for some TL-specific needs his [see-github-repo](https://ghe.exm-platform.com/pe-honnet/tl_lm_resources/tree/master/normalizers/irisa_normalizer) ; and finally iteratively improved by Siebe-albers [see-ticket](https://emachines.atlassian.net/browse/TLZD-302) to improve it further for TL-needs, and specifically to normalize texts covering a wide set of domains: see the [server-location](/Data/tts_corpus_design/en/domains) of those texts.

-# Using the Normalization Tool
+# User Guide: Using the Normalization Tool

 ## The Initial Setup of the ATN (Automatic Text Normalization) program